albarey33/albarey33.github.io/_posts/data_processing/2022-12-15-Application_ggplot_BarPlots.md

 ## Description

-This charts show the changes in the population enrollment, the ED, IP Visits and Readmissions in the previous 12 months.
-There were used either barplots or ggplot, geom_bar to compare both.
+In this post, there are charts that show variations in data using bar plots.
+The first one utilizes the bar plot from the base package, and finally, the ggplot barplot is presented.
+In the present example, the data corresponds to population enrollment, Emergency Department (ED) visits, Inpatient (IP) visits, and readmissions over the past 12 months.

 ## Link to the Complete Script in Github
 [R Script - Examples BarPlots ggplot](https://github.com/albarey33/Data_Analysis_R/blob/main/15%20Examples%20BarPlots%20ggplot.R)

-## Charts
+## Initial Data

 ![15 Initial Data](/images/DataProcess/15_Data_to_use_in_BarPlots.PNG){: width=100% }
 _Initial Data: Recap of Members, ED Visits, IP Visits, Readmissions, by Months_